Cobra Starship: Hot Mess (2009–2010)

-Night Shades, "Never Been in Love", and disbandment (2011–2015)
+Night Shades (2011–2012)

-Cobra Starship canceled their 2011 Australian tour to finish up their fourth album, which they were working on with Ryan Tedder and Kara DioGuardi.
-Gabe Saporta released a song off of the album, "Don't Blame the World, It's the DJ's Fault", on his Tumblr.
-A video was released of an eggplant with sunglasses and headphones getting made into eggplant Parmesan, supposed to represent the album title.
-Saporta later announced via Twitter that the new album will be called Night Shades.
+Cobra Starship began working on their fourth studio album in September 2010, which led to them canceling their 2011 Australian tour to finish up the album.
+The group worked with Ryan Tedder and Kara DioGuardi.
+During the initial writing sessions, Saporta wasn't happy with what they were creating.
+Saporta who was dealing with a breakup with his girlfriend following the success of Hot Mess, felt that the songs were "uninspired" and "really depressing."
+However, following a trip to South America, he felt "rejuvenated" and took inspiration from electronic duo Major Lazer for the album.
+On May 5, 2011, the group released "Don't Blame the World, It's the DJ's Fault" for streaming via Tumblr.
+Cobra Starship announced via Twitter that the new album will be called Night Shades.
 The first single, "You Make Me Feel...", was released on May 10, 2011.
-The song was written by written by Steve Mac and Ina Wroldsen, and features American singer/songwriter and rapper Sabi.
+The song was written by Steve Mac and Ina Wroldsen, and features American singer/songwriter and rapper Sabi.
 The music video premiered on MTV on June 28, 2011.
+The song peaked at number seven on the Billboard Hot 100, becoming their second top ten on the chart.
+It also debuted at number one in New Zealand.
+The song was certified triple platinum in the US by the RIAA.